13 November 2024

 So how’d Gothard convince me it’s not acceptable?
 He claims it’s a biblical principle, an idea which isn’t explicitly stated in the bible—there’s no command which says “Thou shalt not borrow”—yet the bible teaches it anyway.
 If we read between the lines.

-Deducing a biblical principle.
+How to deduce a biblical principle.

 Y’know how there are laws of nature?

 They’re not literal laws.
 Nobody decreed ’em.
 Scientists deduced them: They looked at nature and determined there are certain fundamental, foundational truths by which basic physics works.
 Like gravity—what comes up must come down.
-(Or to state it more accurately: Every object’s mass distorts spacetime, causing masses to attract one another; the object with a greater mass is less likely to move from its position or trajectory in space; hence it appears smaller masses “fall” towards larger ones.
-I used to teach science, y’see.)
+Or to state it more accurately: Every object’s mass distorts spacetime, causing masses to attract one another; the object with a greater mass is less likely to move from its position or trajectory in space; hence it appears smaller masses “fall” towards larger ones.
+(I used to teach science, y’see.)
 All things being equal, what goes up must come down.
 And since it’s generally true across the board, we call it a “law.”

 As I said, nobody decreed the laws of nature.
 There are certain Christians who claim God decreed ’em: When he created the cosmos, he didn’t just say “Let there be light,” Ge 1.3 but must’ve muttered under his breath, “And let there be gravity”—plus all the other “laws of physics” which determine how the universe works.
 They’re not the way things work on their own; they’re the way things work because God decided that’s how they work.
-To me, this idea just shows these Christians know bupkis about science… but really like the idea of God’s sovereignty, and decided to explain science with it.
-It’s no more scientific than Galen of Pergamon’s beliefs about how bodily fluids govern our personality types… but if you don’t respect science any, junk science and sciency-sounding ideas will do for you.
-As Galen’s ideas did for Tim LaHaye.

 (Remember that, by the way.
 It’s a point I’m gonna return to in a bit.)

 God never spelled out the laws of physics.
 Scientists had to deduce ’em.
 Likewise God never spelled out any of the “biblical principles” which many a Christian preacher bases their sermons on, and many a Christian guru bases their books and seminars on.
 Christians had to deduce them.
-And sometimes they deduced them rightly… and sometimes not.
-But unless we double-check to make sure these preachers did their homework and quoted the bible properly, we don’t know which is which.
-And sad to say, Christians seldom bother to double-check anything.
-We accept the teachings because they appeal to us.
-Not because we know the scriptures well enough to say amen.
+And sometimes they deduced them accurately… and sometimes not.
+And sometimes they deduced God approves of them… and in some cases, no he does not.

 And culturally conservative parents love this about Gothard.
 That’s why they send their kids to him.
 They wanna perpetuate conservative Christianism, and scare their kids into behaving themselves by dangling the wrath of God over ’em.
 Fear’s a really useful motivator.
 It’s not of God, but still.